 I can’t remember the content of the talks.
 Only the unconventional talks I can remember: Internet in China and head hunting.
 Although I haven’t been to both.
 An important part of attending a BarCamps is being open to new and interesting topics.
 And that doesn’t mean just internet technology or internet culture but completely different stuff.

 I remember the participants very well.
 I still meet a lot of them five years later regularly at BarCamps and similar events.
 And I don’t want to miss this.
-And as one of those people Stefan called for writing about the first BarCamp people attended.
+And as one of those people Stefan called for writing (post in German) about the first BarCamp people attended.

 The experience that interested attendees don’t need an organizing middleman and that there’s no need for an “official” body to get permission from to create something awesome is one of the most important insights for me.